ILT-HSR/boarai-vm/README.rst

 .. code-block::

    $ mkdir ~/code
-   $ git clone git@github.com:ILT-HSR/boarai-firmware.git code/firmware
+   $ git clone --recurse-submodules git@github.com:ILT-HSR/boarai-firmware.git code/firmware

 During clone process you may need to confirm the authenticity of github.com.
 Do this by entering *yes* and hit return.